rvowles/nodemcu-firmware/docs/en/modules/enduser-setup.md

 Any extra parameters (field/value combinations) passed to the esp will be saved in a file called `enduser.json` in json format.

+*Note: wifi ssid and password are not stored in enduser.json or passed to validation.*

 #### Syntax
 `enduser_setup.start([onConnected()], [onError(err_num, string)], [onDebug(string)], [onValidation(table)])`